SiamShafiq/HomeSafe/README.md

 - Safety based routing
      - After each route, users can input their personal safety level
 - Route specific news
-     - Presentations are communication tools that can be used as demonstrations, lectures, speeches, reports, and more.
+     - Users can receive information on their destination.
 - Night friendly
      - Night mode colour scheme available to users